Blog

 This code can be difficult to understand because it does nothing but we can create the same situation with our previous implementation.

-Here one of our previous example:
+Here is one of our previous examples:

 private async void Button_Click(object sender, RoutedEventArgs e)